overture-stack/SONG/docs/02-Reference/04-data-model-management.md

 }
 ```

-To remove the previous value of an option so that its validation is no longer required — for instance, removing the restriction on file types so that any file type is allowed — provide an empty list for that option.
+To remove the previous value of an option so that its validation is no longer required, for instance removing the restriction on file types so that any file type is allowed, provide an empty list for that option.
 In the example below, both `fileTypes` and `externalValidations` are set to empty arrays, so these validations are not applied to submitted analyses:

 ```json
 {